-Clash of the Elements is an adventure/fantasy genre Super Mario Bros fanfic by mewmaster93.
-It was started on November 9th, 2011 with Part 1: A Flame Reborn, which was finished on April 2nd, 2012 with the uploading of the Extra Chapter (Though the author has stated that he will update the page again later with a What-If story, which he did after Part 2 ended.).
+Clash of the Elements is an adventure/fantasy genre Super Mario Bros. fanfic by mewmaster93.
+It was started on November 9th, 2011 with Part 1: A Flame Reborn, which was finished on April 2nd, 2012 with the uploading of the Extra Chapter (Though the author has stated that he will update the page again later with a What If? story, which he did after Part 2 ended.).
 Movie 1 was started on April 6th of the same year and finished on the 24th of that very month.
 Part 2 was started on the 26th and has ended as of July 3rd.
 Part 3 has been going on since August 7th, 2012 and ended on November 25.
-As of January 21st, 2013 Part 4 has begun, and as of now the fic falls under the Sonic the Hedgehog and The Legend of Zelda category for fics due to the changes in locations in Part 4.The story of Part 1 follows Mario as he hears from Professor E. Gadd about the legacy of the Elemental Overlord, a being who quite obviously was able to control all the elements.
+As of January 21st, 2013 Part 4 has begun, and now the fic falls under the Sonic the Hedgehog, The Legend of Zelda and Metroid category for fics due to the changes in locations for Part 4.The story of Part 1 follows Mario as he hears from Professor E. Gadd about the legacy of the Elemental Overlord, a being who quite obviously was able to control all the elements.
 The legends spoke of how the Overlord had to seal his powers away, and that a new heir needed to be found in order to inherit his powers, since the time was approaching of the day prophecy.
-Using the Professor's new device to head to the planet Earth, Mario comes across the boy of prophecy, an 11-Year Old named Alex Whiter, who joins him on a journey across the Mushroom Kingdom to find the seven Elemental Stones needed to awaken the Elemental Overlord's powers.Part 1 can be found here (What-If), Movie 1 can be found here (What-If), Part 2 here (What-If for main Part and Gemini's Origin Story), Part 3 here and Part 4 starts here, with the first story seen here The Ocarina of Time.
+Using the Professor's new device to head to the planet Earth, Mario comes across the boy of prophecy, an 11-Year Old named Alex Whiter, who joins him on a journey across the Mushroom Kingdom to find the seven Elemental Stones needed to awaken the Elemental Overlord's powers.Part 1 can be found here (What-If), Movie 1 can be found here (What-If), Part 2 here (What-If for main Part and Gemini's Origin Story), Part 3 here and Part 4 starts here, with the first story seen here The Ocarina of Time and the second one here Desolate Corruption.
 A story based on one of the main character's pasts can be found here: (Recollections of a Former Goomba) It is highly suggested by the author that you start from Part 1 and don't jump in to the later parts, but the links are there just for the sake of this description.Page in need of some Wiki Magic

 Alternate Universe: As a general rule of thumb, all of the What-If stories will take place in one of these, and they are usually brought about via an alternate decision made by someone from the main story.
 The exception thus far is Part 2's what-if, which was created via the higher-ups so there would be a single timeline where Alex Whiter would find a happy ending.